What are the features of living in ROTH?

 - You will enjoy the safety and convenience of elevators, interior stairways and inside mailboxes.

 - Safety and security are part of your ROTH package.
 Building access will be limited to residents and their guests.
-UNI Public Safety officers will respond to calls for help.
+UNI Public Safety officers will respond to calls for assistance.

 - Custodial and maintenance services are provided by the DOR staff.
 ROTH community spaces are cleaned each weekday.